ryanatkn/gro/README.md

 If you're interested in an even deeper take on these problems, see [Rome](https://github.com/facebookexperimental/rome).
-Unlike Rome, `gro` does not provide its own parser, compiler, formatter, etc — instead it uses existing industry-standard libraries that have few or zero dependencies and it focuses on exploring territory like codegen, AOT compilation, and [model-driven development](https://en.wikipedia.org/wiki/Model-driven_engineering).
+Unlike Rome, `gro` does not provide its own parser, compiler, formatter, etc — instead `gro` uses existing industry-standard libraries that have few or zero dependencies and it focuses on exploring territory like codegen, AOT compilation, and [model-driven development](https://en.wikipedia.org/wiki/Model-driven_engineering).